-Matt Lauer Plans A Return To TV, Says He’s Been Busy ‘Being A Dad’
+Matt Lauer Is Ready To Come Back To Television, But Is TV Ready To Have Him Back?

 “I’ve been busy being a dad.
 But don’t worry, I’ll be back on TV.”

 Matt Lauer still has friends in the industry according to sources, and his dream job would be a return to morning television.
-Lauer was spotted with a former Today shows senior producer, which has given fans hope that the father of three has something in mind.
+Lauer was spotted with a former Today show senior producer, which has given fans hope that the father of three has something in mind.

 Friends have added that Lauer’s private life has also gotten a boost recently as he is back on the dating scene, albeit quietly as his divorce is being handled.